 Paul, and his wife Fiona, used to lead a Vineyard church in Bournemouth, UK.
 Paul now heads up customer support and training at ChurchSuite.
-In this article he explores how ChurchSuite's features can be used for organising leadership, elder, PCC and trustee teams.
+In this article, he explores how ChurchSuite's features can be used for organising leadership, elder, PCC and trustee teams and meetings.

-There are a number of features within ChurchSuite that can be used to help churches organise and manage their leadership teams, church council (PCC), trustees or boards of elders.
-Typically churches will create simple Fixed Tags to group together those team/council/board/trustee members.
+Several features within ChurchSuite can be used to help churches organise and manage their leadership teams, church council (PCC), trustees or boards of elders.
+Typically churches will create simple Fixed Tags to group those team/council/board/trustee members.
 This is perfect for communicating out to the contacts in that tag from your ChurchSuite account, perhaps to remind them of an upcoming team meeting.
 However, thinking creatively, there are other features in ChurchSuite and My ChurchSuite that can be used very effectively to organise your leadership teams and facilitate better communication between your team members.

 Create a Ministry

 Why not create your leadership team as a Ministry in the Rotas module?
-There are lots of advantages - here's just a few:
+There are lots of advantages - here are just a few: